 Joined Boston Ballet in 2014

-In his time at Pacific Northwest Ballet, Garcia had the opportunity to perform many works with the Company and School including George Balanchine's A Midsummer Night's Dream, Western Symphony and Coppélia; Kent Stowell's The Nutcracker, Cinderella and Carmina Burana; Jerome Robbins' Glass Pieces; Alexei Ratmansky's Don Quixote; Christopher Wheeldon's Variations Sérieuses and Carousel (A Dance); Ronald Hynd's Sleeping Beauty; Peter Boal's Giselle and Bruce Wells' Pinocchio and Snow White.
-He also participated in Next Step, a program in which Professional Division students are selected by company dancers to create new choreography where Garcia performed in eight World Premier Ballets.
-Garcia was also featured in a new work in the Stephen Godfrey Choreographic Institute through Canada's National Ballet School.
+In his time at Pacific Northwest Ballet, Garcia had the opportunity to perform many works with the company and school including George Balanchine's A Midsummer Night's Dream, Western Symphony and Coppélia, Kent Stowell's The Nutcracker, Cinderella, and Carmina Burana, Jerome Robbins' Glass Pieces, Alexei Ratmansky's Don Quixote, Christopher Wheeldon's Variations Sérieuses and Carousel (A Dance), Ronald Hynd's The Sleeping Beauty, Peter Boal's Giselle, and Bruce Wells' Pinocchio and Snow White.
+He also participated in Next Step, a program in which Professional Division students are selected by company dancers to create new choreography, in which Garcia performed in eight world premiere ballets.
+Garcia was also featured in a new work in the Stephen Godfrey Choreographic Institute of Canada's National Ballet School.